-This module explores the interconnections between different science disciplines (physics, chemistry, biology, earth and environmental sciences).
-Before you begin the module, we would like you to consider very carefully whether you are ready to study S112.
+Before you begin the module, we would like you to consider very carefully whether you are ready to study SM123.

-Many of you will have already studied with the Open University before, on modules such as S111, SDK100 or U116.
-To enjoy the course, there are some basic skills that you should be sure of before you study this module.
+Many of you will have already studied with the Open University before, on modules such as S111.
+To enjoy the module, there are some basic skills that you should be sure of before you study this module.
 But the most important thing you will need is time.
-S112 will take up to 20 hours of your time each week (around 14-16 hours for core study and 4-6 hours for self-directed study) and runs from October to June.
+SM123 will take about 10 hours of your time each week and runs from October to June.
 Think very carefully about how you will fit the time needed to study this module into your life.

-Please take the time to work through this 'Are you ready for S112?' resource, including the two quizzes on Understanding Science and Maths Skills.
+Please take the time to work through this Are you ready for SM123? including the two quizzes on Understanding Science and Maths Skills.
 Please attempt all of the questions as this will help you assess whether you have the skills ready to start the module.